RonB8/SecureFileComm/README.md

-### Link to new version: https://github.com/RonB8/SecureFileComm-py
+### Link to the new version: https://github.com/RonB8/SecureFileComm-py

 # SecureFileComm 🛡️